Resource management glossary of terms

 Detailed process of deciding what resources are working on what tasks or work and when.

-The aggregate amount of labor that resources provide.
+The total amount of labor that resources provide.
+Normally given in days or FTE.

 A metric used to determine what % of a resource time is allocated to work.